SK1Y101/sk1y101.github.io/_projects/TransitProject.md

 As the final stage in the masters project, a final thesis needed to be written.

-This 6000 word dissertation would highlight the entire process, give detail to the findings and methods, and update literature, hopefully furthering the bounds of scientific knowledge.
+This 6500 word dissertation would highlight the entire process, give detail to the findings and methods, and update literature, hopefully furthering the bounds of scientific knowledge.

-Work in progress, has not yet been completed

-The full document will eventually be accessible as a PDF from the link [Here](../../assets/pdf/TransitProject/TransitDissertation.pdf)
+The full document is accessible as a PDF from the link [Here](../../assets/pdf/TransitProject/TransitDissertation.pdf)